hai-vr/documentation/docs/products/xyvr/index.md

 *This page is a placeholder for a future free product called XYVR.
 Please check back another time.*

+## Search and show old names

+When a user changes their username, it can be confusing to find them.

+You can search for previously known usernames using `alias:` (example: `alias:aoi` can find users who used to have `aoi` in their name).

+Having `alias:` in the search field will show all past known usernames in the search results.

+## Show bios

+By default, bios are not shown.
+Type `bio:` in the search field to show bios.

+You can also search in bios using `bio:` (example: `bio:creator` finds bios that contain the word `creator`).

+## Search in links

+You can also search in links using `links:` (example: `link:bsky` finds bios that contain the word `bsky`).

 ## Grouping accounts of other users

 **XYVR** fully embraces the use of multiple accounts, especially across different social VR platforms.